sagarbuddhic/questions/README.md

 Define error-handling middleware functions in the same way as other middleware functions, except error-handling functions have four arguments instead of three: (err, req, res, next).

 ## NextJS Topics

 ***Nextjs Advantages***

-Comes with webpack.\
+* Webpack Integrated, Compiler replaces babel for individual files and terser for minifying output bundles.
-Dynamic import, lazyload using suspense.\
+* Pre-rendering
-Compiler replaces babel for individual files and terser for minifying output bundles.\
+* With Links, Nextjs code splits, prefetches and does client side navigation.
-prerendering.\
+* Incremental Static Generation.
-Automatic static optimization.
+* Automatic static optimization.
-Adding Links which code splits, client side navigation and prefetches.
+* Dynamic import, lazyload using suspense.

 ***What is pre-rendering***